Case: Citizens for Responsibility and Ethics in Washington v. U.S. DOGE Service (USDS), et al.

 Case Summary

-This case is a FOIA request to Trump Administration regarding the Department of Government Efficiency (DOGE) and its activities.
-On February 20, 2025, the Citizens for Responsibility and Ethics in Washington filed this lawsuit in the United States District Court for the District of Columbia, naming Elon Musk, DOGE, the Office of Management and Budget, the National Archives and Records Administration, and their corresponding agency heads as Defendants.
-Plaintiff alleged that Defendants wrongfull…
+This case is a FOIA suit arising from requests to the Trump Administration regarding the Department of Government Efficiency (DOGE) and its activities.
+On February 20, 2025, Citizens for Responsibility and Ethics in Washington (CREW) filed this action in the U.S. District Court for the District of Columbia, naming Elon Musk, USDS, the Office of Management and Budget (OMB), the National Archives and Records Administration (NARA), and their corresponding agency heads as defendants.
+CREW alleged t…

-This case is a FOIA request to Trump Administration regarding the Department of Government Efficiency (DOGE) and its activities.
+This case is a FOIA suit arising from requests to the Trump Administration regarding the Department of Government Efficiency (DOGE) and its activities.

-On February 20, 2025, Plaintiff filed a motion for preliminary injunction seeking that Defendants 1). fully process Plaintiff's FOIA requests and produce all non-exempt records in advance of March 14th, and 2). preserve all potentially responsive records pending final resolution of the case.
+On February 20, 2025, CREW moved for a preliminary injunction (PI) requiring defendants to (1) fully process the FOIA requests and produce all non‑exempt records by March 14, and (2) preserve all potentially responsive records pending final resolution.

-On March 10, 2025, the court granted in part and denied in part the motion for preliminary injunction.
-The court found that Defendant USDS's records would likely be covered by FOIA and that the public would be irreparably harmed by an indefinite delay in unearthing the records.
-As such, the court ordered Defendant USDS to process the records request on an "expedited timetable" and produce documents as soon as practicable.
-However, the court also found that Plaintiff failed to establish that it was entitled to disclosure by the requested date and denied the request to order Defendants to produce records on the requested timeline.
+On March 10, 2025, the court granted in part and denied in part the PI motion.
+769 F.Supp.3d 8.
+The court concluded that USDS’s records would likely be covered by FOIA and that the public would be irreparably harmed by an indefinite delay in disclosure.
+It ordered expedited processing and production “as soon as practicable,” but denied CREW’s request for a date‑certain production deadline.
+2025 WL 752367.

-Defendants responded by filing a motion for reconsideration on March 14.
-In the same order, Defendants sought an order expediting discovery and a stay or extension on the March 10 order.
-The court denied the motion for reconsideration and the motion to stay on March 19.
+Defendants moved for reconsideration on March 14 and, in the same filing, sought a stay or extension of the March 10 order.
+The court denied reconsideration and declined to stay its order on March 19.
+2025 WL 863947.

-Also on March 19, Defendants filed a motion for summary judgment.
-Defendants argued that DOGE is a component of the Executive Office of the President (EOP), whose function is to advise and assist the President.
-As DOGE wields no substantial authority independently of the President, it is not an “agency” for purposes of either FOIA or the FRA.
-The motion for summary judgment is pending.
-On April 1, Plaintiff filed an unopposed motion to stay the partial summary judgment briefing.
+Also on March 19, defendants moved for partial summary judgment, arguing that DOGE is a component of the Executive Office of the President (EOP) whose function is to advise and assist the President; because DOGE/USDS wields no substantial authority independently of the President, it is not an “agency” for purposes of FOIA or the FRA.
+On April 1, plaintiff moved to stay partial-summary-judgment briefing and for expedited discovery to develop facts about USDS’s structure and authority.

 This case is ongoing.